Taxes for International Students

 • Transmitted through IRS-approved electronic channels.

-• Tax pros accepted by our electronic filing program are authorized IRS e-file providers.
+• Tax professionals accepted by IRS electronic filing program are authorized IRS e-file providers.

 • They are qualified to prepare, transmit and process e-filed returns.